Table of Contents

 2. Tease the paid content.
 Show screenshots, results, or snippets from your private channel.
 “Here is what members got this week” works better than “Join my paid channel.”

-3. Offer a free trial.
-Let fans experience the paid channel for 3 to 7 days before charging.
-The data backs this – free trials dramatically increase conversion rates.
+4. Offer a free trial to the channel.
+Let challenge graduates experience the paid channel for 3 to 7 days before charging.
+The data backs this — free trials dramatically increase conversion rates.

 Telegram’s open rates crush every other channel.
 With 80-90% message open rates versus 20-30% for email, your paid content actually gets seen.
 That is why retention on Telegram channels runs 85-87% in the case studies — fans who pay actually consume the content.
 For the full engagement and revenue breakdown, see our Telegram channel vs email newsletter comparison.